|Albert S. 30f3002bda||5 months ago|

 raou backup /path

-no_new_privs: Defaults to 1.
-Processes launched with this option active won’t be able to gain more privileges, even when they call setuid programs.
+no_new_privs (1 or 0, default 1): Processes launched with this option active won't be able to gain more privileges, even when they call setuid programs.
+This can break some programs.